Adding/Dropping or Withdrawing from a Course

 Graduate Transfer Credit Evaluation

 For all graduate programs, credit may be transferred in with the approval of the Department Chair.
+No more than 6 graduate level, semester credits will be accepted in transfer.
 Transfer credit is not guaranteed.
-Each case is assessed individually, and based on a combination of factors including course equivalency.
+Each case is assessed individually and based on a combination of factors including course equivalency.
 Course equivalency is determined by a combination of course description review and portfolio review, depending on the nature of the course and how it compares to similar courses offered at RMCAD.
 RMCAD has access to an extensive library of course catalogs and course descriptions from most schools across the nation and we will attempt to locate course descriptions for prior courses in order to determine course equivalency.
 It is helpful, however, for prospective students to submit course descriptions for prior coursework whenever possible, as it is ultimately a student’s responsibility to provide information as it relates to prior schooling.
 For courses eligible for transfer, a B or better must have been earned, and the course(s) grade will not be included in the calculation of the cumulative grade point average.

 RMCAD Graduate Antiquity Policy